Queen Mary's College, Basingstoke

 Queen Mary's College (QMC) is a sixth form college in Basingstoke, Hampshire, England.

-The college's name is from the former grammar school Queen Mary's School in the northern part of Basingstoke.
+The college may be traced back to the former grammar school Queen Mary's School, founded in 1556 in the northern part of Basingstoke.
 The college is located in the former school buildings of the Shrubbery All Girls secondary modern, which date back to the early 1950s.

 As of 2019, the college is managed and run as an academy, by the single academy trust North Hampshire Education Trust.

 College Site

 The college was opened in 1972.
 A majority of the college's classrooms are housed in a single, two-storey, wide spread main building with a few smaller buildings providing most of the rest of the teaching space.
 ICT & Art (and related subjects) are housed in The Allen Building, a £6m 3-storey teaching block completed in 2005.
 Science, English, Modern Foreign Languages and Foundation Learning takes place in a multimillion-pound teaching block called The Spectrum, which was completed during the later part of 2009, with the first lessons taking place at the beginning of January 2010.
 The building was officially opened by quantum physicist Jim Al-Khalili OCE on Friday 23 April 2010.
 Drama and Music are located in the Central Studio, which plays host to a number of shows and performances all year round.
 In 2021, one floor of an existing building was converted to provide space for the new Esports BTEC qualification offered at the college.